 How are OLLI courses selected for the one credit program?

 Those who participate in the one credit program at OLLI become SOU students for the term.
 This allows you to check out materials from the campus library using your driver's license or an SOU student ID card.
 SOU benefits by claiming these students as part of the university’s overall headcount for funding purposes.
-By way of thanking us, rental costs for OLLI at the Medford campus are waived, providing OLLI with significant savings.

 How to get an SOU student ID card (optional)